ryanbarrett/ansible-tshark-listener/README.md

 # ansible-tshark-listener

-The goal is to provide an hourly/daily/weekly packet trace to provide pcap files for analisys.
+The goal is to provide an hourly/daily/weekly packet trace to provide pcap files for analysis.

 **To get started:**
-Set up a machine with 2 interfaces (vm, laptop,or raspberry pi).
+Set up a machine with 2 interfaces (VM, laptop, or raspberry pi).

 Specify one interface to listen on and attach this interface to a TAP or SPAN/mirrored port. (e.g. listener_int )